 “This gift will mean a lot to South Dakota," said Gov. Dennis Daugaard.
 “In addition to being the state of Mount Rushmore and Crazy Horse, South Dakota will also be the state of the Dignity statue.”

 Because the statue is located just off Interstate 90, visitors have no problem making Dignity part of their South Dakota experience, whether they're driving west to the Black Hills or east to the state's wide-open prairies and sky.
 Dignity is easily accessible from the rest area's large parking lot, so visitors of all mobility levels can easily get from vehicle to statue.
 Expanding on the experience is easy too, since Chamberlain – located just across Interstate 90 – is home to both the Akta Lakota Museum & Cultural Center and the South Dakota Hall of Fame.
 You can also grab a bite to eat in town or across the bridge in neighboring Oacoma.

-Since its installation in 2016, Dignity has wowed visitors from across the globe.
+Since its installation in 2016, Dignity (as the title is often shortened to) has wowed visitors from across the globe.
 Some knew what they were searching for, unsurprising since word has spread across the country about South Dakota’s newest sculpture since its installation.
 Some saw Dignity from the road and quickly pulled off to investigate.
 Some came looking only for a rest stop and found themselves mesmerized by Dignity’s quiet grace.
 Whatever the reason, Dignity leaves an impression on visitors.
 Her gaze will never break and her beauty – and message – will be celebrated for generations.
 As one of the hundreds of sculptures that make up the South Dakota Sculpture Trail, Dignity stands proud with an air of peace and tolerance, inviting you to join her in taking in a sweeping view of the Missouri River and the beautiful South Dakota landscape.